leeroyal-ctrl/The-Iron-Giant-Theorem/README.md

-# The-Iron-Giant-Theorem
+# The-Iron-Giant-Theorem   Humans can design self-adjusting artifical inteligence
- Humans can design and build an artificial intelligence agent equipped for emergent creativity

-Named after the central theme of the 1999 film The Iron Giant.
-The Giant, a machine built for destruction, transcends its programming through experience and relationship, ultimately choosing a creative response to challenges.
-It is the principle behind developing a set of tools, Algorithms, methods and processes to test a theory of emergent creatvity by artifical inteligence
+Project: The DARA Project
+Prototype: DARA-1A (Dissonance Adjusting Response Agent, Generation 1, Instance A) Future Variants: DARA-1B, DARA-1C, DARA-1D

 We propose a Q-Based research path to test this theorem by answering these  Questions:

-Q1A: Can We build a DAA?
-Can we design a dissonance-Adaptive Agent (DAA) that: Learns from experience (updates internal states based on new information
+Q1A: Can We build a Dissoanace Adjusting Response Agent (DARA) that: Learns from experience (updates internal states based on new information

 Q1B: Can we train the DAA?
 Can we build an experience process by which a DAA can be exposed to cognitive dissonance and resonance?